ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * New Pause Screen (Picture maybe)
 * Music never stops and overlaps with new game.
     * Music also doesn't stop while the game is paused.
+* Compare Settings
+    * Currently, even when nothing is changed in the setting and "Ok" is pressed a new game will be made.